ualberta-mueller-group/MCGS/docs/style.md

 Specify checks to disable to avoid disabling all of them.

 ## clang-format Targets
+NOTE: Consider using `utils/format-chunk.py` to format smaller numbers of files at a time.

 3 targets are used to invoke clang-format, using `.clang-format` as the config file:

 - format